kunmishra2599/NTUOSS-ScientificProgramming/README.md

 pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose pip3 install --user numpy scipy matplotlib ipython jupyter pandas sympy nose
 ```

+### Workshop Overview
+This workshop serves as an introduction to the SciPy stack.
+By using some relevant examples, I plan to introduce some concepts and demonstrate what the SciPy stack is capable of.
+Since I planned to keep the emphasis on the demonstration and the stack's abilty, the workshop isn't hard to follow through on, making it easier on you if you're a novice programmer.

+---

 ## Section 1 - Some NumPy basics - Arrays, Indexing and Getting into the Matrix